This menu is

 Artist/Titles

-the Title includes a "featuring" (or similar) piece of text and you wish to have
+includes a "featuring" (or similar) piece of text and you wish to have it moved

 Once the routing is complete, 4 files are created in the main MyLibrary application folder, 2 tabbed text files of matching+missing data, plus 2 M3U playlist files of found+missing files.
 A summary message is also offered telling you how many files were matched (and missing) so you can quickly see how well your library is doing for "CD" quality versions.